 Natural teeth whitening methods

-Bicarb Soda is a natural whitening agent that is used in some products, it scrubs surface stains over time.
+Bicarb Soda is a natural whitening agent that is used in some products.
 It is an excellent at home remedy for removing dietary stains resulting in a whitening effect.
 People with a high stain diet will benefit from twice a week dipping their toothbrush into bicarb soda and brushing if you can tolerate the taste.
-Bicarb soda has an RDA (Relative Dentin Abrasivity) of 7 making it a low abrasive alternative to whitening toothpastes which can have an RDA of 180-250.
+Bicarb soda has an RDA (Relative Dentin Abrasivity) of 7 making it a low abrasive alternative to whitening toothpastes which can have an RDA of 100-200.

 Oil pulling is also a popular option which uses coconut oil to remove the bacterial toxins in your mouth that may cause stains.